Choonster-WoW-AddOns/EnhancedClassIconPortraits/README.md

 Thanks [OligoFriends](https://www.wowinterface.com/forums/member.php?u=249441) for the original concept and the art design.

+**Note:** This is designed for Retail, but will probably still work in Classic.
+See [ClassicClassIconPotraits](https://github.com/Choonster-WoW-AddOns/ClassicClassIconPortraits) for the Classic version of this AddOn.

 The AddOn and its source code are licensed under the terms of the MIT License, detailed in LICENSE.txt